-Larch is a popular wood type in making boats, sheds, fencing, flooring, and homes.
 It usually grows in cold climates and is famous among woodworkers due to its cool features.

-When I was first working with larch wood for making some furniture items, I was curious about its hardness because it was tougher than I expected.
+When I was first working with larch wood for making some heavy-duty furniture items, I was curious about its hardness because it was tougher than I expected.

-I did some research and found lots of things about the hardness of larch wood.
-So, let’s figure out, Is larch a hardwood
+So, I did some research and found lots of things about the hardness of larch wood thanks to the timber experts in my area.

 But that’s a quick snapshot and there’s a lot more to know about the hardness of larch just than that!